Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 Check live schedules on Südtirol Mobil.

-Combine your trip with a night in Dobbiaco or Villabassa for a relaxed start.
+Consider combining your trip with a night in Dobbiaco or Villabassa for a relaxed start.

 2.1 To Lago di Braies from Milan